 This project has been funded by Multicultural Affairs Queensland and will run from July 2016- November 2016.

-To do this AMPARO Advocacy is:
+To undertake this work AMPARO Advocacy:

 1) Connecting with CALD communities

-- Establishing connections and providing information to multicultural workers and community leaders in many regions and parts of the state to inform them about the upcoming NDIS rollout
+- Establishing connections and providing information to multicultural workers and community leaders in many regions and parts of the state to inform them about the NDIS rollout

 - Developing and presenting information about the NDIS and participant readiness project to multicultural networks and community leaders in South East Queensland, and other targeted regional Queensland areas.